melt7777/admintools/1and1/commands.md

 The Full (Root) Cloud Server packages ( Cloud Server M) and the Virtual Cloud Server ( Cloud M) mainly differ in your options through the cloud panel.
 Overall they are are the same server, however with the Full Cloud server package you have more features:

+*Note: May not be complete list of differences.
+See 1and1.com for details.*

 * Have up to 10 IPv4 addresses instead of just 1;
 * Create/delete servers without having to order a new package;
 * Create a private network and use load balancing;
 * Easily upgrade to the next size through the cloud panel itself;
 * Clone of servers which allows for quicker deployments of servers that need to be setup similarly;
 * Create your own images by uploading a saved image from vmware, so you are able to install operating systems not offered by 1&1 or move directly from a local testing environment to a production server.
+* Have unlimited 1and1 webmail basic accounts (instead of only 250 with the Virtual Server Cloud.)

 With the Cloud M/ Virtual cloud servers many of these additional features are not available.
 Instead it operates as a single normal server.
 You can still perform all the actions you would directly on the server in both packages, but only the Root Cloud Servers have access to the options mentioned above.